AMReX-Astro/mini-Castro/README.md

 - pgi/17.10
 - cuda/9.0.69

-To compile with CUDA 8, use the following modules:
+To compile with CUDA 8, use the following modules and also set `CUDA_VERSION=8.0` when running `make`:

 - pgi/17.9
 - cuda/8.0.61-1